-During my time at Logic PD we’ve always embraced a Systems Engineering approach to our work, but more and more I see other areas in my life where this approach also comes into play.
+During my time at Compass Electronics Solutions we’ve always embraced a Systems Engineering approach to our work, but more and more I see other areas in my life where this approach also comes into play.
 For the past two years I have volunteered as a coach for Da Vinci’s Designers, the FIRST Lego League (FLL) team on which my three sons compete.
 FLL provides a great opportunity for kids age 9-14 to learn real-world technical skills and core values by competing in a robot game and a problem-solving project.

 During the robot game, a Lego Mindstorms robot designed by the team must perform as many missions as possible in a short time span.
 The combination of mechanical design, sensors and software results in an electromechanical system similar in complexity to many real-world products.
 Similarly, the project portion of the competition requires the team to identify and solve a real-world problem and share their solution with others.